 Neighbourhood Development Order

-Parish Councils and Town Councils can choose to prepare an NDP, or a Development Order, or both.
+Parish Councils and Town Councils can choose to prepare an NDP, development order or both.

 Neighbourhood Planning Process

 The relevant legislation setting out the neigbourhood planning process is set out in the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2012.
-Parish Councils and Town Councils have the responsibility for leading the process, however, the Council, as a Local Planning Authority, has a significant role in assisting certain stages of the process and ensuring that the certain criteria are met.
-The procedure comprises a number of stages which include public consultation on the draft NDP and Public Examination.
-If the NDP is found to be satisfactory, a local referendum must take place, where more than 50% of those voting must agree to it, before it can be adopted as a formal part of the Development Plan.
+Parish Councils and Town Councils have the responsibility for leading the process, however Eastleigh Borough Council as a Local Planning Authority, has a significant role in assisting certain stages of the process and ensuring that certain criteria are met.